HT Cables Replacement

-HT wires should be replaced at least every 90,000 kilometers, but whenever your car is serviced, it’s a good idea to have the entire ignition system inspected.
-Any time that you have spark plugs replaced, it’s a good idea to have the HT wires replaced as well.
+Ignition wires should be replaced at least every 90,000 kilometers, but whenever your car is serviced, it’s a good idea to have the entire ignition system inspected.
+Any time you have spark plugs replaced, it’s a good idea to have the ignition wires replaced.
 If you notice that your engine is running poorly, you should schedule an inspection.

-What common symptoms indicate you may need to replace the HT Cable (Spark plug wires)?
+What common symptoms indicate you may need to replace the Ignition Cable (Spark plug wires)?

 - Check Engine light is on.